Advanced¶

 .add();

-Second example#
+Second example¶

-instance containing one permanent limit and three temporary limits, one of them having an infinite limit value.
+This second example creates a CurrentLimits instance containing one permanent limit and three temporary limits, one of them having an infinite limit value.

-CurrentLimits currentLimits = network.getDanglingLine("DL").newCurrentLimits()
+CurrentLimits currentLimits = network.getBoundaryLine("DL").newCurrentLimits()

 .setPermanentLimit(700.0)